Navalny's team urges more Russian sanctions to help Ukraine

 Despite his imprisonment, Navalny remains “very much operational,” said Anna Veduta, the foundation’s vice president.

-One argument the group is making to the senators, particularly the Republicans, is that unlike the hard costs of military equipment like anti-tank Javelin missiles or tanks for the Ukrainian fighters, sanctions to curtail Russia do not have a direct cost to the treasury or U.S. taxpayers.
+One argument the group is making to the senators, particularly the Republicans, is that unlike the hard costs of military equipment for Javelins or tanks to the Ukrainian fighters, sanctions to curtail Russia do not have a direct cost to the treasury or U.S. taxpayers.

-“We believe the sanctions policy has to be more nuanced,” Ashurkov said.
+“We believe the sanctions policy has to be more nuanced,” said Ashurkov.

 The group said it met with Sens.
 Jim Risch of Idaho, the ranking Republican on the Foreign Relations Committee, Republican Marco Rubio of Florida and others.
 The group is also planning to meet with administration officials at the State Department, Justice and other offices in Washington.